 In general, adherence counseling will be provided in accordance with recommendations from PrEP clinical guidance documents and in-country implementation strategies (Centers for Disease Control [CDC], World Health Organization [WHO]).
-Using a participant-centered approach to frame discussions, adherence counseling will include education around the importance of daily pill adherence (for Steps 1 and 3) and supporting strategies that link pill taking to the participant's daily routine (i.e., daily calendar, plans for travel, daily habits).
+Using a participant-centered approach to frame discussions, adherence counseling will include education around the importance of daily pill adherence (for Step 1 and Step 3, if TDF/FTC is chosen by the participant) and supporting strategies that link pill taking to the participant's daily routine (i.e., daily calendar, plans for travel, daily habits).
 Counseling will be tailored based on which Step of the study the participant is currently in.
-For Step 1, counseling should be focused on daily adherence to oral CAB tablets; for Step 2, counseling should be focused on attending study visits to receive the CAB injections and what to expect before, during, and after injections; and for Step 3, counseling should be focused on adherence to open-label daily oral TDF/FTC.
+For Step 1, counseling should be focused on daily adherence to oral CAB tablets; for Step 2, counseling should be focused on attending study visits to receive the CAB injections and what to expect before, during, and after injections; and for Step 3, counseling should be focused on either adherence to open-label daily oral TDF/FTC or attending study visits to receive injection - depending on whether the participant chooses Step 3 - Oral PrEP or Step 3 - Injection.